 - With the skin facing down, place your four salmon pieces and oiled vegetables onto the grill.
 Turning occasionally, cook the vegetables until they are tender and slightly darkened (about 5 minutes per side).
 Cook the salmon as is without turning it, until the meat is tender enough to split with a utensil (about 10 minutes).

-- If sea fare isn’t your thing, Chili con carne is great, too!
+- If seafood isn’t your thing, Chili con carne is great, too!

 - Omelet with mushrooms and bell pepper

-- Salad with tomatoes and rocket with pine nuts and Parmesan cheese topping
+- Salad with tomatoes, arugula, pine nuts, and Parmesan cheese

 - Carrots with herb dip